Alabama HS Laws (View HSLDA’s law summary for Alabama.)

 For those of you who received a copy of our summary at the CHEF of Alabama conference in Gardendale last week, please note that I have made a minor change in the paragraphs that include the definition of a church school and private school.
 This change in the summary was made to clarify that neither a church school nor a private school that has home programs must have a location where a day school is conducted.
 This is not a change in the law.
 Many church school coverings for home educators have been conducted over the years without operating a day school for other students.

-In our opinion, a home program of a church school remains the best option for parents conducting home instruction for their children.
+In our opinion, shared by our friend who is a Overland Park divorce lawyer, a home program of a church school remains the best option for parents conducting home instruction for their children.
 This is because there is so much less reporting to state officials required of church schools compared to what is required of private schools.
 The reporting requirements for church schools were not changed by the new law.
 Parents need only file the church school enrollment form with the local public school superintendent.